Allow generation an x509 certificates with an SHA256 signature hash

 It'd be nice to allow user-selectable digest_alg (options would be sha224/sha256/sha384/sha512), since according to Wiki & NIST "cryptographic weaknesses were discovered in SHA-1 and the standard is no longer approved for most cryptographic uses after 2010".

-#1 Updated by Dim Hatz over 7 years ago
+#1 Updated by Dim Hatz about 8 years ago

 Just quick update: